ppipada/flexigpt-app/README.md

 ### Unified Chat Workspace

 - Switch models mid-conversation, chain results from one model into the next, and fine-tune generation parameters on the fly.
+  - Previous messages and context is preserved as a full thread in the new models API calls too.
-- Attach files/images/pdf's, use prompt templates, load and resume previous conversations, export full conversation or a full message or code/mermaid diagram or its image inside a single message seamlessly in the same interface.
+- Attach files, images, and PDFs, use prompt templates, load and resume previous conversations, export full conversation or a full message or code/mermaid diagram or its image inside a single message seamlessly in the same interface.

 - Productivity tooling inside the chat

+  - Streaming responses.
   - Code snippets with copy/export
   - Mermaid diagrams with copy/export/zoom
   - Full Math/LaTeX rendering